-How then do we place a dollar value on life?2 There are several ways economists measure the price society is willing to pay to save a life.
+There are several ways economists measure the price society is willing to pay to save a life.
 One way, well accepted in the peer-reviewed academic literature in economics, is to measure what we currently pay to reduce a given risk of death.
 From these measurements we can then derive the hedonic value.
 For example, suppose we can buy a safety device, such as an automotive airbag, for \$500.
 If through the purchase of 5,000 such devices one life is saved, then economists reason that since \$2,500,000 has been spent to save a life, one life is worth \$2,500,000, at least to the 5,000 buyers of the device.
 Consumer safety devices, extra pay for risky work, and government safety regulations all provide a great deal of evidence that shows that we routinely value life in the several million dollar range.

-The hedonic model relates the value of life to remaining life expectancy.
-The pleasure of life for an 80-year-old person would be less than that for a 20-year-old.
-The model takes into account age, sex, and other factors that determine life expectancy.
+My hedonic model relates the value of life to remaining life expectancy.
+The pleasure of life for an 80-year-old person in good health would be less than that for a 20-year-old.
+I take into account age, sex, and other factors that determine life expectancy.
 The more years to look forward to, the greater the loss of future satisfaction.
-The model also takes into account preexisting disabilities as well as the disabilities resulting from the current cause of action.
+This is a reasonable assumption that I suggest a jury may wish to adopt.
+My model also takes into account preexisting disabilities as well as the disabilities resulting from the current cause of action.

-Jurors may, of course, choose higher or lower figures than the ones presented, depending on the results of their own individual search for the truth.
+Jurors may, of course, choose higher or lower figures than the ones I testify to, depending on the results of their own individual search for the truth.
 The jury's search should incorporate as much economic insight as possible, along with their moral and philosophical views, and all the specific information about the plaintiff.
 Just as a jeweler would evaluate the worth of a diamond by examining all its facets, I believe a jury should evaluate a case from all its aspects.
 While the economic aspects are not the only ones, they should not be ignored.

 In evaluating an injury case such as Ferguson, the testimony of a psychiatrist or psychologist can also help the jury determine the amount of reduction in the victim's quality of life.
-This reduction can be used in the hedonic model to estimate the reduction of hedonic value.
+This reduction can be used in my hedonic model to estimate the reduction of hedonic value.
 For instance, if a woman who loses both legs in an accident is judged to have lost approximately 50% of her hedonic value of life, and if that percentage of loss is estimated to remain constant throughout her remaining life expectancy, then the loss may be estimated to be approximately half the total value of her life.

 The hedonic loss as a result of a disability is distinct from palpable pain and suffering, which may be large or small, depending on the nature of the incident.
-In Ferguson, the jurors interviewed after the verdict said they found the testimony on hedonic damages extremely useful to their deliberations.
-Their \$200,000 award for past hedonic loss exceeded the \$136,000 estimate, while their award of \$882,000 for future hedonic loss matched the estimate exactly.
-Jurors interviewed after other trials typically found such testimony both credible and useful.
+In Ferguson, the jurors interviewed after the verdict said they found my testimony on hedonic damages extremely useful to their deliberations.
+Their \$200,000 award for past hedonic loss exceeded my \$136,000 estimate, while their award of \$882,000 for future hedonic loss matched my estimate exactly.
+Jurors interviewed after other trials typically found my testimony both credible and useful.